Msaghu/aws-bootcamp-cruddur-2023/journal/week5.md

 # Data modelling (Single Table Design) to determine relationships in our  DynamoDB table.
 ### Step 1 - DynamoDB Data Modelling
-A flat table as we do not have joins as is the case with Relational databases.
+- A flat table as we do not have joins as is the case with Relational databases.
-For this use case, we will use Single Table Design so that all the related data(the conversations) are stored in a single table design.
+- For this use case, we will use Single Table Design so that all the related data(all the access patterns/conversations) are stored in a single table, beacuse we have a relationship between the data.
 This technique ensures that data is fetched very fast and reliably.
-Since similar items are stored in the same table, it reduces complexity in the application
+Since similar items are stored in the same table, it reduces complexity in the application.

 ### Access Patterns
-1. **PATTERN A - A single conversation within the DM** - Determines the habit that a user will most likely use i.e to view messages in the dms, sort messages in descending order and only for the messages with the 2 users.
+1. **PATTERN A - A single conversation within the DM** - Determines the habit that a user will most likely use i.e view messages in the dms, sort messages in descending order(latetst should be at the top) and only show for the messages with the 2 users.
-2. **Pattern B - List of Conversations(all dms)s** - Shows message groups so that users can see a list of all messages with other users i.e DMs.
+2. **Pattern B - List of Conversations(all dms)s** - Shows ALL message groups so that users can see a list of all messages with other users i.e DMs.
-3. **Pattern C - Create a new message** - Creates a new message in a new message group.
+3. **Pattern C - Create a new message** - Creates a new message in a new message group/New DM .
-4. **Pattern D - Update message for the last message group** - Creates a new message in an existing message group
+4. **Pattern D - Update message for the last message group** - Creates a new message in an existing message group.

 This means that our DynamoDB table needs the following code to differentiate the access patterns:
 ```